-Want more online ad revenue?
-A new AP report tells publishers how to capture digital dollars.
+A new AP report tells publishers how to capture digital ad revenue

-Generating online ad revenue continues to be a big concern for news outlets as they place more focus on online distribution.
+Generating online ad revenue continues to be a big concern for news outlets as they focus more on online distribution.

 A new report by the Associated Press dives into the current state of digital revenue for news publishers.
 Digital monetization for publishers: New ways to capture consumer revenue also looks at a few tactics that have been successful in recent years.